 The next category is Account protection which provides security for your account and sign-in.
 When you shift to the right pane, you will find three sections – Sign in to Microsoft, Windows Hello, Dynamic Lock.

 Sign in to Microsoft: It displays your ‘account info’ which eventually gives you access to enhanced security.
 To know more about your account, click View your account info link.

 Windows Hello: If your device is compatible with this sign in feature, you can manage it from here also.

 Dynamic lock: Manage this sign in setting from here.
 Windows can lock when devices paired with the PC go out of range.

 This category helps in guiding about network connection, internet connectivity, and Firewall related issues.
 It also supports troubleshoot mechanism in Windows 10 to deal with slowing down of the system.

-How to Enable Disable Firewall in Windows Defender on Windows 10
+How to Enable Disable Firewall in Windows Defender on Windows 11 or 10